Are you in conflict or collaboration?

 Against Punishment

 I often struggle with how to set boundaries with my little girl.
 At the same time I have become so aware that most of the time her behaviours come from a very real need to both connect and be seen.
-So I am practicing more and more lately to pause...Read More
+So I am practicing more and more lately to pause and to show myself compassion before reacting to her behaviours.
+The pause allows me to breathe, to come back to what I need and what...Read More

 Attention